Develop-X/AWS/glossary.md

 * Route 53: Amazon’s DNS service, basically allows you to host your domain name with Amazon.
 53 is the DNS port.
 When you open up DNS world you do this on port 53.
 You can use Amazon Route 53 to configure DNS health checks to route traffic to healthy endpoints or to independently monitor the health of your application and its endpoints.

 #### S names

+* S3(Simple Storage Service): S3 is a file-based storage or object based storage.
+Allows us to store files in the cloud of sizes ranging from 1 byte to 5 terabytes

 #### T names